-With each coming generation, media pundits like to obsess over all the industries, hobbies and passions that are bound to be “killed off”.
+With each coming generation, market researchers like to obsess over all the industries, hobbies and passions that are bound to be “killed off”.
 Gen X was accused of killing the radio business, for example, and Millennials are still regularly accused of “destroying marriage”.

 Now it’s Gen Z’s turn in the barrel.
 Over the last few years, Gen Zers have been charged with killing off everything from in-store shopping to television to football.
-And while it’s pretty clear how (and why) all these things can—and will! —survive Gen Z, the same can’t be said for everything.
+And while it’s pretty clear how (and why) all these things can—and will—survive the wrath of Gen Z preferences, the same can’t be said for everything.

 Take Black Friday for instance.
-Is there a future for it under Gen Z’s watch, or will it go the way of the compact disc?
+Is there a future for the holiday shopping stalwart under Gen Z’s watch, or will it go the way of the compact disc?
 And what's to come of Black Friday (and Thanksgiving) in 2020, a year when Gen Z preferences have shifted to online shopping and social distancing?

 We’re glad you asked.
 Here’s our answer.

-In an internet age where trends and traditions can rise and fall overnight, can a shopping “holiday” like Black Friday survive the challenge of Gen Z—or will it fall into obsolescence?
+In an internet age where trends and traditions can rise and fall overnight, can a shopping “holiday” like Black Friday survive the harsh preferences of Gen Z—or will it fall into obsolescence?

-Last year saw record-breaking crowds surging out of the cold into various retail outlets.
-According to Reuters, stores saw a 17.9 percent year-over-year increase in foot traffic from 2016.
+Recent years have seen record-breaking crowds surging out of the cold into various retail outlets.
+According to Reuters, stores saw a 17.9 percent year-over-year increase in foot traffic from 2016 to 2017.
 Meanwhile, retailers netted $7.9 billion in overall profits in 2018, and $7.4 billion in 2019.

-Gen Z's preference for in-store shopping over online shopping
+Gen Z's preferences for in-store shopping over online shopping

 While it’s certainly true Gen Zers place a premium on “experiential shopping,” that’s obviously not all they’ve got going in their lives.
 If Gen Zers are breathing new life into Black Friday, how does this match up with their appreciation for the U.S. holiday that happens right before Black Friday — namely Thanksgiving?
 It seems a little contradictory.

 A recent study by IBM found that Gen Z values spending quality time with family and friends in real life, which pretty much sums up what Thanksgiving is about.
-After what's likely been a difficult semester at school, Gen Z college students overwhelmingly enjoy the time they get to spend with loved ones, as popular Gen Z Twitter hashtags like #backhomeballer can attest to.
-Gen Z student’s love for Thanksgiving family-and-friends time is coupled with their distaste for brands they perceive as not “standing for anything” besides bottom-line profits.
+After what's likely been a difficult semester at school (or Zoom University), Gen Z college students are overwhelmingly looking forward to the time they get to spend with loved ones, as popular Gen Z Twitter hashtags like #backhomeballer can attest to.
+This generation's love for Thanksgiving family-and-friends time is coupled with their distaste for Gen Z brands they perceive as not “standing for anything” besides bottom-line profits.

 Stores that remain open on Thanksgiving are nice-to-have conveniences for Gen Zers, but don’t think for a second that corporate social responsibility doesn’t matter to this generation.
-If stores are insensitive to the needs of employees in the name of making fourth quarter numbers, it’s something Gen Zs will notice.
+If Gen Z brands are insensitive to the needs of employees in the name of making fourth quarter numbers, it’s something Gen Zs will notice.
 In fact, the impact to a brand’s reputation may be felt long beyond Thanksgiving.

 Part of the mystique around Gen Z is that it’s teeming with apparent contradictions.
 Sure, Gen Zers want to save money when they shop, but they’re only willing to sacrifice time spent with friends and family up to a certain point.
 The same goes for safety.
-At the end of the day, family is more important than saving a buck.
+At the end of the day, values are are more important to Gen Z than saving a buck.